 Whether you’re seeking to improve your career or your intimate relationships, increase self-esteem or create harmony within yourself, this inspiring prescriptive guide will help you master anything you choose and achieve success in all areas of your life.

-We truly believe productivity is another key component when it comes to being a successful marketer.
+I truly believe productivity is another key component when it comes to being a successful marketer.
 Or really, in any job!
-Here are some of the best productivity books we’re sharing with you today.
+Here are some of the best productivity books I will be sharing with you today.

 The Productivity Project: Proven Wats to Become More Awesome by Chris Bailey